seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 In this framework, symbols are the atomic units, while words are composite structures used for higher-order contextual communication.

-># Toward a Semiotic Language Model
+># Chapter 5: Toward a Semiotic Language Model
 >## Overview
 >This chapter explores how perceptual constraints in other taxa may have shaped their 'language' systems, focusing on the
 > capacity to distinguish and utilize symbols.
 We examine the relationship between sensory bandwidth, symbol resolution,